crypto-org-chain/crossfire/assets/create-address.md

     ```

-## Create a new key and address for Crossfire
+## Step 2 - Create a new key and address for Crossfire

 - Using the crossfire binary, run the following command to create a new key.
 For example, you can create a key with the name of `cross-fire-testing` by: